MAT496-Monsoon2025-SNU/adithya_langsmith_2410110110/lang_graph/readme.md

 vid3: edit-state-human-feedback

-learnt:
-i learnt that interrupt_before basically lets us rewrite or change the input before a node runs, so we can control the flow and modify what the agent will see. i also learnt how to give human feedback after a breakpoint, and how the checkpointer is used to save and restore graph state.
+learnt:i learnt that interrupt_before basically lets us rewrite or change the input before a node runs, so we can control the flow and modify what the agent will see. i also learnt how to give human feedback after a breakpoint, and how the checkpointer is used to save and restore graph state.

 changes:i added an interrupt_before in front of the tools node to observe what happens. i created a graph that includes interrupt_after for tools and executed it to compare behavior. i also added a new cell that runs the modified graph and explained what the cell does. i included the graph adn the cell image so it is to revie it ;).out of curiosity, in the studio, i created the temperature graph and added an interrupt_before to the assistant node and interrupt_after to both the tools and temperature nodes. i also added interrupt_before to the tools and temperature nodes to check all possible combinations and observe their behavior.
 <img width="340" height="350" alt="image" src="https://github.com/user-attachments/assets/d515aa3e-fe2b-4fe1-a924-c33e4beed305" />